eicrud/eicrud/README.md

   <a href="https://x.com/eicrud" target="_blank"><img alt="X (formerly Twitter) Follow" src="https://img.shields.io/twitter/follow/eicrud"></a>
 </p>
 <p align="center"><b>Eicrud</b> is an opinionated backend framework extending <a href="https://github.com/nestjs/nest" target="_blank">NestJS</a>.<br/> It's a tool for building scalable, secure <a href="https://nodejs.org" target="_blank">Node.js</a> server applications in record time.</p>

+> [!IMPORTANT]
+> *Eicrud is still in beta; expect minor breaking changes with new versions until **v1.0.0**.
+However, you can still use it as it is, and the API will not change much.
+Check out the release notes for migration guides.
+If you're interested in the project, please leave a star on the repository; it helps a lot 🌟🙏*

 ## Philosophy